Mr Graeme Innes AM

 Mr Ian McPhee AO PSM

 Ian is a company director, a member of a number of audit committees, and has undertaken a range of strategic governance reviews.
 Ian has held a range of senior executive positions in the Australian Public Service, including Deputy Secretary, Financial Management Group, Department of Finance, and Auditor-General for Australia from 2005 to 2015.
 Following his accounting studies at CQU, Ian has had a close involvement with the accounting profession during his career, having served as a member, Deputy Chair or Chair of several Standards Boards.
 He is currently a member of the International Ethics Standards Board for Accountants.
 Ian is a Fellow (and Life Member) of CPAA, CA ANZ and IPAA, and a graduate of the AICD.
-Ian was awarded an honorary First Class Medal of Honour by the Government of Indonesia in 2009, an honorary degree of Doctor of Central Queensland University in 2012, and is currently a Distinguished Honorary Professor at the Australian National University.
+Ian was awarded an honorary First Class Medal of Honour by the Government of Indonesia in 2009, the honorary degree of Doctor of the University by CQUniversity in 2012, and is currently a Distinguished Honorary Professor at the Australian National University.